Moths of North Carolina

 Habitats:

-Larval Host Plants: Stenophagous, feeding on species of Cane (Arundinaria spp.)
-All larval specimens from North Carolina were collected from Giant Cane (Arundinaria gigantea).
-This species occurs in floodplains along rivers and streams and can form extensive canebrakes along secondary streams in agricultural areas.
+Larval Host Plants: Larvae are stenophagous, feeding on species of cane (Arundinaria spp.).
+All larval specimens from North Carolina have been collected from Giant Cane (Arundinaria gigantea).
+Giant Cane occurs in floodplains along rivers and streams and can form extensive canebrakes along secondary streams in agricultural areas.
 Cattle readily consume Arundinaria and grazing can result in the complete destruction of local canebrakes. - View

 Observation Methods: Although the adults are attracted to lights, daytime searches for early instar larvae using a beating sheet is a more productive way to document local populations.
 This species often co-occurs with Protapamea louisae and both species can be collected in May using beating sheets.